 MacBook Pro 14 And 16-inch Specifications

 You can choose from 16GB, 32GB, or even 64GB unified memory (RAM) with the M1 Max.
 Coming to storage, you can crank it up from 512GB to up to 8TB SSD.
-The 14 and 16-inch MacBook Pros also get 3 Thunderbolt 4 (USB-C) ports, HDMI port, SD card reader, and a 3.5mm headphone jack.
-They also get rid of the Touch Bar, replacing it with function keys.
-You get MagSafe 3.0 for fast charging and you can also charge it via the Thunderbolt ports.
+The 14 and 16-inch MacBook Pros also get 3 Thunderbolt 4 (USB-C) ports, an HDMI port, an SD card reader, and a 3.5mm headphone jack.
+They also remove the Touch Bar, replacing it with function keys.
+You get MagSafe 3.0 for fast charging, and you can also charge it via the Thunderbolt ports.

 |– 2 SoCs to choose from|

 |– Starts at a whopping $1,900|